microsoft/mdefordownlevelserver/README.md

 This repository is used to host the PowerShell install and upgrade helper script (install.ps1) for the modern, unified Microsoft Defender for Endpoint installer package for Windows Server 2012 R2 and Windows Server 2016.
 This script is not intended for use with Microsoft Defender for Cloud as currently, when using the preview solution, alert and TVM integration does not work.
 For more information, please go to https://docs.microsoft.com/microsoft-365/security/defender-endpoint/server-migration?view=o365-worldwide.

+Always use the latest available package, downloaded from the onboarding section of the Defender for Endpoint portal, for new installations.
+Some of the functionality contained in the script can depend on changes introduced in the package.

 SYNOPSIS
 Helper script for installing/uninstalling Microsoft Defender for Downlevel Servers.